piiano/vault-deployments/aws-apprunner-nodejs-demo-app/README.md

    1. Change `PVAULT_API_KEY` account number from the generic `123456789012` into your account number
 1. Open the AWS Console in the AppRunner section: https://us-east-2.console.aws.amazon.com/apprunner
 1. Click "Create service" and follow these steps.

    1. Choose Source code repository

       ![Step1](./resources/AppRunner-step1-auto.png)

    1. Connect to Github and replace repository name with your own repository

       ![step1b](./resources/AppRunner-step1-source.png)

    1. Instead of Piiano, you should have your own application (click Install) and it will pop up a connection to GitHub.
 Select your organization or yourself

       ![step1c](./resources/AppRunner-connect-to-github.png)

    1. Select automatic mode as the `Deployment settings`

 1. Select to use a [configuration file](apprunner.yaml) in the `build settings`.

    ![Step2](./resources/AppRunner-step2.png)

-1. Settings for step 3: `Configure service`:
+1. Settings for step 3: `Configure service`.
+   Don't forget to **set the same VPC as the Vault** in the networking section.

    ![Step3](./resources/AppRunner-step3.png)

 1. Setting for step 3: `Health check`

    ![Step3](./resources/AppRunner-step3-health.png)

 1. Setting for step 3: `Security`

    ![Step3](./resources/AppRunner-step3-security.png)

 1. Deploy!

 ## Usage